ad1822/Zettelkasten/08 - Books/The subtle art of not giving a fuck/insights.md

 We now reserve out dwindling fucks for the most truly fuck-worthy parts of lives: our families, our best friends

 ---
+### Sometimes life sucks, and the healthiest thing you can do is admit it
+Constant positivity is a form avoidance, not a valid solution of life's problem

+---
+### What is life !!
+Life is about not knowing and then doing something anyway.
+All life is like this.
+It never changes.
+Even when you're happy.
+Even when you're farting fairy dust.
+Even when you win the lottery and buy a small fleet of Jet Skis, you still won't know what the hell you're doing.
+Don't ever forget that.
+And don't ever be afraid of that.

+---
+### Forget who you are !!

+---
+## References

 [[Practical enlightenment]]
 [[Happiness is a problem]]